Tahoe Blue Beach logoTahoe Blue Beach Program

 Meeks Bay Resort

-Meeks Bay Resort is managed by the Washoe Tribe of Nevada and California by special use permit from the USFS.
+Meeks Bay Resort is managed by the Washoe Tribe of Nevada and California under special use permit from the USFS.

 Signs and maps help beachgoers recreate responsibly at Tahoe Blue Beaches.